yukisato/blog/docs/_posts/general/2021-07-15-how-to-apply-and-customize-themes-on-github-pages.md

 This post is for those who write markdown files for GitHub Pages and want to make its appearance better.

 You might know that the GitHub Pages is backended by Jekyll static site generator.
-This means you can theme/configure your site as thought your group of markdown files is a Jekyll site.
+This means you can theme/configure your site as though your group of markdown files is a Jekyll site.

 ## Difference between GitHub Pages and Jekyll

 The difference between Jekyll and GitHub Pages is configuration and installation.
-With using GitHub Pages, you implicitly omitted these processes to build your site:
+By using GitHub Pages, you implicitly omitted these processes to build your site:

  - Jekyll installation
  - Jekyll configuration
  - CI/CD for generating HTML files

-Of cause you can expricitly do these process to buiuld your site, but, the more you work on those processes, the less advantages of GitHub you make use of.
+Of cause you can explicitly do these processes to build your site, but, the more you work on those processes, the fewer advantages of GitHub you make use of.
-Thus the point is to add just a small change for better appearance.
+Thus the point is to add just a small change for a better appearance.

 ## Change appearance in one change